 Human Services Transportation Planning

-The EACH planning process was reviewed and refined by WCOG’s Citizens’ Transportation Advisory Group and the Transportation Technical Advisory Group.
-This process results in a prioritized list of project proposals within Whatcom County based on the rankings of the EACH Stakeholder Group.
+The human services transportation (HST) planning process was reviewed and refined by WCOG’s Citizens’ Transportation Advisory Group and the Transportation Technical Advisory Group.
+This process results in a prioritized list of project proposals within Whatcom County based on the rankings of the HST Stakeholder Group.
 Project proposals included on the list become eligible for consideration for state and federal public transportation grant funding.

-The 2014 EACH Plan was approved by the Whatcom Transportation Policy Board in October 2014 and amended in October 2016.
+The 2014 HST Plan was approved by the Whatcom Transportation Policy Board in October 2014 and amended in October 2016.